GuglielmoPepe/quick/README.md

 # quick.css

-CSS framework for web developers who do not have time

 **Quick** is a CSS framework for web developers, [like myself](https://www.guglielmopepe.com/?utm_source=github.com&utm_medium=readme&utm_campaign=quick.css), who do not have time to styling but want their web services to look nice.